Authoritarian literature

 Fiction produced under authoritarian regimes tends to be didactic.
 Subject matter can vary in terms of plot, but the didactic point of the work is almost always to illustrate what authorities would consider the proper comportment of individuals within the authoritarian society.
 This didactic point is conveyed to readers in order to idealize the existing social structure and thus, hopefully, perpetuate it.
 Authoritarian fiction is considered to be demonstrative in purpose rather than explorative.
 The author's narrative voice is also usually authoritarian in order to impart something known by the author that is presumably not known by the reader.
-Since most people don't enjoy and resist being spoken to as an inferior, the more successful (or popular) authors of such literature are the ones who best disguise, or sugarcoat, their didactic purpose.
-One common way to achieve such indirectness is through the use of the form allegory.
+Since most people don't enjoy the feeling of being written down to, the more successful (or popular) authors of such literature were the ones who best disguised their didactic purpose, or employed various forms of misdirection.
+One common way to achieve indirectness, for example, is through the use of the allegory form.

 Examples

-Good examples of authoritarian literature include Beowulf, Pilgrim's Progress, and in English literature we see vestiges as late as Charles Dickens.
+Examples of authoritarian literature include many early works such as Beowulf and Pilgrim's Progress.
+English literature contains vestiges of authoritarian literature as recent as works by Charles Dickens.
 While didacticism forms a significant component of Shaw's, Orwell's and C. S. Lewis' fiction as well, their works can not strictly be considered as authoritarian literature because they were not writing at the whim of political leaders.
-Dickens was not writing for the British government either, but he used the same forms of his predecessors, who did write for the court, particularly in his earlier novels, such as A Tale of Two Cities and David Copperfield, where we most easily observe a certain preachiness.
+Dickens was not writing for the British government either, but he used many of the same forms as his predecessors, who did write for the court.
+This can be most strongly seen in his earlier novels, such as A Tale of Two Cities and David Copperfield, which exhibits a certain preachiness.
 Dickens constructed his plots for the sake of demonstration rather than the purpose of exploration.
-However, Charles Dickens is a transitional figure, and in his later novels, such as Great Expectations, we can "feel the two impulses warring in the writer's mind".
+However, Charles Dickens is a transitional figure, and in his later novels, such as Great Expectations, one can "feel the two impulses warring in the writer's mind".

-Contemporary Works
+Contemporary works

 Authoritarian literature is, of course, not a purely historical phenomenon.
 It persists as the dominant form of everyday literature of Middle Eastern countries (Turkey, Israel, Lebanon, and arguably Palestine and Iran's literature excepted), and, until recently, Chinese literature.
 To understand the nature of authoritarian literature's purpose is to better understand the reason for the forms in which we see literature currently being produced in these countries.